-Sarah Kaminar is a parishioner of the Church of the Holy Cross in Paris, Texas where she serves on the Altar Guild.
-Sarah is currently an associate attorney with the Moore Law Firm, L.L.P. with a practice focused primarily on estate planning and probate.
+Sarah Kaminar is a parishioner of the Church of the Holy Cross in Paris, Texas where she serves as a lector and choir member.
+Sarah is currently a Partner with the Moore Law Firm, L.L.P. with a practice focused primarily on estate planning and probate.
 Sarah earned her JD from Baylor University School of Law and her BA in political science from the University of Central Arkansas, graduating cum laude.
 Committed to community service, Sarah has served on the boards of both Leadership Lamar County and Paris Community Theatre.